javdl/nixos-config/README.md

 cd ~/nixos-config && export NIXPKGS_ALLOW_INSECURE=1 && sudo nixos-rebuild switch --flake ".#j7"
 ```
 - Copy the GPG key and SSH key onto the machine from an existing one (only the keys are needed, not other files in the `~/.ssh` or `~/.gnupg` folder)
+- The GPG `.asc` file can also be downloaded from secure storage and then imported. `gpg --import Joost_secret_key.asc` for both public and private keys.
 - Before the GPG key works with git, you might need to do a `gpgconf --kill gpg-agent` before it will pick up the new settings.
 (I've got a `signing failed: no pinentry` error.
+- Before the SSH key works you need to set permissions `chmod 600 ~/.ssh/id_ed25519`
 - Commit the changes and publish to git with the new host added.
+`git remote set-url origin git@github.com:javdl/nixos-config.git`
+and `git add . && git commit -m "add HOSTNAME" && git push`
 - On subsequent changes, you can use `make switch` instead of the nixos-rebuild command.

 ## Setup (WSL)